+At that time, I became obsessed with building the perfect flying car.
+The wheels, the wings, the car seat, the chassis, all had to be faultless for my tiny flight off from the dining room table and into the world beyond.
 Unbeknownst to me, this moment was where my perfectionism set in; I was eyeing every detail intentionally, correcting alignments, imbalances, flaws and thus creating my little flying machine.
 Little did I know where this process of product iteration would take me.

 When I was first introduced into the world of Frontend development, I, like most people it turns out, found it initially overwhelming but using that same young determination from years ago, it has helped me on my journey to become a much better developer.

-I now have around 9 years worth of Frontend experience to call on, during this time I have built a variety of microsites, campaign sites, static sites using the Jam Stack and applications.
-Most recently I've fallen in love with using Gatsby.js, Tailwind.css and GraphQL which, if you have a keen eye, is the tech I've chosen to build this new site.
+I now have around 10 years worth of Frontend experience to call on, during this time I have built a variety of microsites, campaign sites, static sites using the Jam Stack and applications.
+Most recently I've fallen in love with using React.js, Gatsby.js, Tailwind.css and GraphQL which, if you have a keen eye, is the tech I've chosen to build this new site.

 I really enjoy trying new foods, although I am no great cook I love to explore different flavours and textures, and I am a big fan of fine dining.
 I enjoy strumming my guitar when the moment takes me, and gaming on my PS4 or Nintendo Switch.
 Getting out in nature really inspires me, especially recently while on long hikes in Yosemite park, whilst also getting my fill of that much-needed fresh air, something I always seek out.
 I’m a keen cyclist, I love long bike rides exploring rural south gloucestershire and other local surroundings.